Road construction and maintenance projects

 The following impacts are occurring or upcoming.
 Traffic patterns will change frequently:

-•Paving from Elida to U.S. 30, Delphos, is complete.
-Berm work and pavement striping will continue during the week.
+Paving from Elida to U.S. 30, Delphos, is complete.
+Pavement striping will continue during the week.

 Ohio 117 and Ohio 501 (Wapak Road) intersection realignment and widening project and construction of left-turn lanes on Ohio 117 began June 30.
 Work is being performed by Bluffton Paving, Bluffton.
 The following impacts to traffic are occurring or upcoming: